solderq35/hitruns-wiki/website/docs/guns.md

 The optimal snap shooting inputs are:

-- Aim Button (Right Mouse Button on PC) > Shoot Button (Left Mouse Button on PC) > Let go of Shoot Button > Let go of Aim Button
+- Aim Button > Shoot Button > Let go of Shoot Button > Let go of Aim Button
   - Note that you should never let go of right click before left click, that may result in delay, as shown [here](https://youtu.be/voBsuKu-thI?t=172)
   - [Snap Shooting example](https://youtu.be/XPyBK2yCC5o?t=62)
 - Note that the timings for this are different with Instinct on or off as of May 2023 update: